-I put on some more tape to hold everything in place, and put it back together.
-Works like a treat!
+I put on some more tape to hold everything in place and put it back together.
+It worked like a treat!

 Check out the video of it in action.
 It looks a lot brighter in the video than it is in real life.
-Probably because I’m looking an LED straight on with a cell phone camera.
-Because the green LED is always on, the LED is yellow while heating (red+greed), and just green when not.
+Probably because I’m looking at an LED straight on with a cell phone camera.
+Because the green LED is always on, the LED is yellow while heating (red + green), and just green when not.